Only three people (in my world) know that I was recently interviewed for a part-time job that paid £120/hr + expenses.

 After their rejection call, I asked for Feedback.
 An email arrived which noted that my “analysis of the case-study was excellent” but gave other reasons why they considered I was not the best candidate.

-There are always Other Reasons why I’m not the best candidate, and I haven’t passed a single job interview in my whole working life.
+Anyway, there are always Other Reasons why I’m not the best candidate, and I haven’t passed a single job interview in my whole working life.

 For this job I had not put “Autistic” on the application form but did bring it up at the interview in response to a question about my ability to travel.
 Because I needed to.
 (I also mentioned my profound Single-Sided Deafness because it’s a problem in group settings.
 And at job interviews).